mgenware/qing/README.md

 Content management system (CMS) on Go/MySQL, start your forum / blog site in seconds!

-**Qing is still in early stages and under heavy development, not ready for production yet**
+**Qing is still in early stages and under heavy development, not ready for production yet.**

-## Features:
+## Features

 - Fast and modern, built with Go, TypeScript, Web Components, mingru
 - SEO-friendly, no SPA on public pages